asciamanna/asciamanna.github.io/_drafts/delivery-feedback-and-iteration.md

 ## Sticking to the Plan

 These companies plan and batch features in big deliverables as *projects*.
 They consider success hitting a date with a set of features that the customer originally requested.
 Feedback is held until the end of the large project, since reacting to the feedback would disrupt the plan.
 They oversimplify the challenges of building unknown features and believe that estimates can be translated directly into due dates on Gantt charts.
 Developers have to *"work harder"* if they provided a inaccurate estimate based on a high-level, fifteen-minute conversation six months ago.
-This eliminates any possibility for experimentation and learning in the organization.
+These organizational behaviors eliminate any possibility for experimentation and learning on the development teams.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">&quot;Meeting the initial targets is more a definition of failure since it assumes we didn&#39;t learn what the customer really wants...&quot;</p>&mdash; David Bernstein (@ToBeAgile) <a href="https://twitter.com/ToBeAgile/status/912743657836548097?ref_src=twsrc%5Etfw">September 26, 2017</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-Alternatively, a focus on frequent feedback and iteration throws all of this old thinking out.
+Alternatively, a focus on frequent feedback and iteration throws this old way of thinking out.
 It embraces the nature of software development and that's why developers love it.
 Removing this dissonance creates a low stress and highly productive environment for creating not only great software but great business outcomes.

 ## Where we go Wrong